Hugh Mitchell (politician)

-Mitchell, a Democrat, was appointed on January 10, 1945 to fill a vacancy in the Senate caused by the resignation of Monrad Wallgren, who Mitchell had been executive assistant to since 1933.
-He proposed extending the Marshal Plan to Asia, seeing economic and infrastructure development as critical to the development of democracy.
+Mitchell, a Democrat, was appointed on January 10, 1945, to fill a vacancy in the Senate caused by the resignation of Monrad Wallgren, who Mitchell had been executive assistant to since 1933.
+He proposed extending the Marshall Plan to Asia, seeing economic and infrastructure development as critical to the development of democracy.
 This was defeated on budget grounds by Republican adversaries, setting the stage for Truman's dependence on military containment of communist expansion, and the readmission of France to Viet Nam after World War II as a part of containment.
-He did not win re-election in 1946, and resigned on December 25, 1946 to give his successor seniority in committee assignments important to Washington State.
+He did not win re-election in 1946, and resigned on December 25, 1946, to give his successor seniority in committee assignments important to Washington State.

 In 1948, Mitchell won election to the House of Representatives in the First Congressional District.
 He won his bid for re-election in 1950.
 He proposed integrated resource planning for the Columbia River Valley, adding fish and watershed management to irrigation and power production.
 This was defeated by a coalition of industrial and bureaucratic interests, including irrigation and power production private concerns and the Corps of Engineers and the Bureau of Land Management, whose authority and budgets were threatened.
 In 1952, Mitchell did not run for re-election, instead running for Governor of Washington to pursue state development including Columbia River Valley integrated resource development.
 He was unsuccessful in that election, as well as in his candidacies for the House of Representatives in 1954 and 1958.
 He was later appointed by President Carter to the Presidential Commission on Japanese Internment during World War II.
 This Commission considered that Constitutional guarantees had been violated by internment and recommended reparation to those affected.

 Mitchell was known as a reformer while in Congress and helped expose the scandal surrounding the sale of World War II surplus property.